gel-rb/gel/README.md

 ## Installation

-Install the gem:
+If you're on a Mac, we recommend that you install via Homebrew:

+    $ brew install gel

+Otherwise, you can install Gel as a gem:

     $ gem install gel

-Then, either activate gel in your current shell:
+Then, either activate Gel in your current shell:

     $ eval "$(gel shell-setup)"